 You will be at Wildcat Lake

-next with the junction to the Ocean Lake Loop on the left just past the
+next with the junction to the Ocean Lake Loop on the left just past

-cans and potable water.
+trash/recycle cans and potable water.
 The beach is just down the trail.

 We setup camp at site #2AB.

 This is a larger group site and is the closest to the bathrooms.
-It would
+It

-camp before heading to Alamere Falls during low tide.
+We setup camp before heading to Alamere Falls during low tide.

 There were not many people at the beach (but plenty at the falls).
 You continue south on the beach for about a mile to Alamere Falls.
 You can see evidence of how high the tide was previously with the wet sand.
 We were hiking while we were approaching a low tide, so we were safe from the water rising.